Why you should visit Slovenia

 At the castle you will find a printer, bee shop, chapel, castle forge, wine cellar, souvenir shop and museum.
 There is also a cafe and restaurant at the terrace where you can enjoy refreshments and unlimited photo opportunities.
 I would recommend trying the popular Cream Cake at the castle because you can enjoy it while overlooking the most stunning views.
 You can have your name printed on hand made paper at the printing shop.
 You will find this right next to the cafe and bee shop upon entering the castle.
 We had both of our names printed on the hand made paper.
 This was such an exciting experience to watch because the process is done on an old printing press.

 The museum inside the Castle showcases the lake’s history from the earliest times (dating back 400 million years ago) to the development of Bled as a resort and town.
 It was absolutely mind blowing to see and read about the formation of this place.
 Visit the wine cellar where you can hear about the history of wine making in Bled, and maybe purchase a bottle to take home.
 There is also a viewing gallery to the side of the wine cellar, take the stairs up the top to see more views and seize more photo opportunities.
-At the bottom of the castle you will find another look out, it is a really neat spot and I loved the remains of the draw bridge.
+At the bottom of the castle you will find another look out.
+I loved the remains of the draw bridge.

 Only when you visit Slovenia do you get to explore fairy-tale scenery and underground caves at the same time.
 Postojna Caves are the second longest cave system in the country and are one of the biggest tourist attractions in Slovenia.
 This underground world was carved from the Pivka River millions of years ago and makes up a 24, 340 m cave system.
 The Caves are located in the southwestern town called Postojna and have been opened to tourists since 1818.